stochasticHydroTools/MixingIBAMR/README.md

 SIAM J. Multiscale Modeling and Simulation, 10(4):1369-1408, 2012 [arXiv:1108.5188]
 (but note that this code only implements the incompressible equations, see fluam code for compressible)

+Note: Make sure you are using the correct main*.C (inertial or overdamped) for each input file (see comments)!

 --------------------
 A. Inertial code main.C